 If this affiliate is a disregarded entity for federal income tax reporting purposes, the reporting entity may blacken this circle and treat the entity as disregarded for franchise tax reporting purposes.
-Blackening this circle means that the disregarded entity will not disregarded entity will not unwind its operations from its "parent" entity and both entities are considered to have nexus in Texas for purposes of apportionment.
+Blackening this circle means that the disregarded entity will not unwind its operations from its "parent" entity and both entities are considered to have nexus in Texas for purposes of apportionment.
 If circle is blackened, enter zero in Items 8-11.

 Item 8.
-Gross receipts subject to throwback in other states
+Gross receipts subject to throwback in